scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

-Since value classes do have a runtime representation, they do increase the size of runtime artifacts produced (whether a JAR file, a javascript file, or something else).
+Since value classes do have a runtime representation, they do increase the size of runtime artifacts produced (whether a JAR file, a JavaScript file, or something else).
 Their methods are also compiled to multiple representations (i.e. they support both the boxed and unboxed forms via extensions methods).
 Again, this comes at a cost.